-The 2019 Remuneration Report was presented to the AGM in April 2020 and received shareholder approval following a vote on a show of hands.
-96.03% of the votes cost on proxy forms were in favour of the Remuneration Report or at the Chairman's discretion.
+The 2020 Remuneration Report was presented to the AGM in April 2021 and received shareholder approval following voting by way of a poll.
+97.91% of the votes cast were in favour of the Remuneration Report or at the Chairman's discretion, 2.09% were against the resolution and 231,826 votes were withheld.
+The proxy forms returned to the Registrars contained no explanation for the votes against the resolution.

-Shareholders' views are always considered by the Board, and the methods of contacting the Board are set out on page 39.
+Shareholders' views are always considered by the Board, and the methods of contacting the Board are set out on page 35.